You are hereHome › You're a Wolverine!

 You’ve got what it takes to succeed at the University of Michigan.
 Out of a record number of applicants, we’ve selected you for admission to the University based on your academic achievements, outstanding record of extracurricular activities, and the diversity you will bring to our campus.
 You’ve worked hard and accomplished much.
 Now, attend a university where you can accomplish so much more.

 Let us help you make the most important decision about your future.
-No matter what kind of information and resources you need to make your transition into the University—from finding out about creating a friend account to paying your enrollment deposit—you can locate it here.
+No matter what kind of information and resources you need to make your transition into the University—whether you're a first-year freshman or a transfer student—you can locate it here.

 What to Do Next